boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/blazor-web-assembly.md

     ```

- 8. In the `Shared Project`, create another model class as `GlobalAppSettings.cs` to define the following properties.
-These properties maintain the `embedConfig.json` file object within the `GlobalAppSettings`.
+ 8. In the `Shared Project`, create another model class called `GlobalAppSettings.cs` to define the following properties.
+These properties will store the `embedConfig.json` file object within the `GlobalAppSettings`.

     ```js
     public class GlobalAppSettings